oh-my-xonsh/oh-my-xonsh/readme.md

 # oh-my-xonsh

-A delightful, open source shell framework to boost your Xonsh configuration
+🐍 🐚 🔌 - A delightful framework to give your Python-powered, cross-platform, Unix-gazing Xonsh shell a boost!

 ## References